TencentBlueKing/bk-ci/README_EN.md

 - **Ticket**: It provides the management of various kinds of tickets and certificates for services like Repository and Process.
 - **Environment**: It can host the internal agents of the enterprise on bk-ci.
 - **Store**: It consists of pipeline plugins and pipeline templates.
 Plugins are used to integrate with various third-party services of the enterprise and templates help to standardize its internal R&D process.
+- **CodeCheck**：Provide professional code-check solutions to check multiple dimensions of code issues such as defects, security vulnerabilities, code styles, etc., to promote product quality.

 ## Overview